cfe-lab/MiCall/docs/admin.md

 Read the instructions in the file, and edit the override copy.
 If the default settings are fine, you don't need the override file.

+It should be run as a service, under its own user account, so first create the new user:

+    $ sudo useradd --system micall

+A system user won't show up in the list of accounts to log in, and it won't get a home folder.

+Depending on how you configured the logging, you'll probably need to create a log folder and grant access to the micall user.

+    $ sudo mkdir /var/log/micall
+    $ sudo chown micall:micall /var/log/micall

+Test that everything is installed with the right permissions:

+    $ sudo su -c "/usr/local/share/venv-micall/bin/python micall_watcher.py --help" micall

+Look at the options you can give to the `micall_watcher.py` script when you configure the service file in the next step.

 Now configure the service using a systemd [service unit] configuration.
 Here's an example configuration, in `/etc/systemd/system/micall_watcher.service`: